-This bed bug killing product is a powder form and is classed as the best powder product on the market.
-The product works by drying out the bed bugs and claims to stay active for 10 years.
+This bed bug-killing product is in powder form and is the best powder product on the market.
+The product works by drying out the bed bugs and claims to stay active for ten years.

-It is also for the control of bed bugs, lice, fleas, ticks, silver fish, spiders, mites and dry wood termites.
-It is one of the cheaper products on the market coming in at $9.
+It also controls bed bugs, lice, fleas, ticks, silverfish, spiders, mites, and dry wood termites.
+It is one of the cheaper products on the market, coming in at $9.

-This product doesn’t use harsh chemicals and use natural ingredients.
-The product does however, have an odour due to the use of plant oils.
+This product doesn’t use harsh chemicals and uses natural ingredients.
+However, the product has an odor due to the use of plant oils.

-This product is best used on active bed bugs, it does not have a residual life, so for infestations, it is better used with other treatment methods also.
+This product is best used on active bed bugs; it does not have a residual life, so it is better used with other treatment methods for infestations.

-It does come in at one of the higher ticket products at $60.
+It does come in as one of the higher ticket products at $60.

-Bedlam plus is most suitable for treating infestations on mattresses.
-Whilst there are lots of other product’s available on the market, bedlam plus is the more popular option.
+Bedlam Plus is most suitable for treating infestations on mattresses.
+While many other products are available on the market, Bedlam Plus is the more popular option.

-The spray is water based so is unlikely to stain your furniture.
-Pesticide based products are more likely to stain furniture.
+The spray is water-based, so it is unlikely to stain your furniture.
+Pesticide-based products are more likely to stain furniture.

 The product has a residual life of two weeks.
 It is available on Amazon for $24.

-Trapper max glue boards are a different product and isn’t a spray.
-This other treatment method is perfect for those on a budget at $6.
+Trapper max glue boards are a different product and aren’t a spray.
+This other treatment method is perfect for those on a budget of $6.

-The bed bugs will stick to the boards, but to get them out of your mattress or furniture you will still need to use a spray or another treatment method.
+The bed bugs will stick to the boards, but you will still need to use a spray or another treatment method to get them out of your mattress or furniture.

-This bed bug spray is designed for when you travel or go on vacation to put your mind at rest.
-It is a 2 ounce bottle that will pass TSA regulations.
+This bed bug spray is designed to put your mind at rest when you travel or go on vacation.
+The spray is a 2-ounce bottle that will pass TSA regulations.